 A common frustration for parents is a child’s misplaced eyeglasses.
 If your kid can’t seem to keep track of anything, then get a few pairs of inexpensive glasses.
 A lower price doesn’t mean you’re skimping on quality.
 Pez eyewear kids’ glasses are ruggedly constructed, so when you finally find the missing ones (in the dog’s bed, under the couch cushion, or in the bottom of the laundry basket) they’re ready to go again.

 Brightly colored frames might help when it comes to tracking down vanished specs, so check out the bold, easy-to-spot options from Carrera and Tommy Hilfiger.
-And Zoobugs allows you to register your glasses through them, so lost or broken eyewear is covered for a year after purchase.

 Many kids’ glasses are made with hypoallergenic materials.
 Acetate, a plastic derived from cotton and wood fibers, is hypoallergenic and durable.
 And nickel-free glasses or eyewear with silicone nose pads can help prevent allergic reactions.